fudge88/miumiu/README.md

 markets have increased in followers, and the demand of people wanting to treat themselves with
 a bit more love and care has increased.

-MuiMui Aesthetics is simple one stop shop, for all the beauty products one can need or desire
+MiuMiu Aesthetics is simple one stop shop, for all the beauty products one needs or desires
 for their skin goals.
 The business breaks down the 3 elements to achieve the ultimate youthful
 glowing skin: exfoliate, mask, and moisturise.
-MuiMui does sell additional products, such as wax,
-for all your hair removal needs, but retains the focus on your face, body, and soul!

 ---

 <h5 id=contents></h5>

 ## **Contents:**